-A study data request form will be sent to the requester by the study or data management team.
-The data request form should have a title for the proposed analysis, the research question being asked including an objective and the planned outputs.
+A study data request form can either be found on the study website or, for some studies, provided by the study or data management team on request.
+The completed data request form should have a title for the proposed analysis, the research question being asked including an objective and the planned outputs.
 A list of variables is needed including outcome variables, exposure variables and any covariates requested.